Amarone Wine Turns Raisins Into Gold

 - Corvina (technically Corvina Veronese)

 Winemakers in the region will tell you that the best Valpolicella wines come from the Corvina (and more rare Corvinone) grapes.
-Historically, Rondinella and Molinara were very dominant in the region, however they tend to produce lower quality grapes due to their high productivity.
-Thus, the wines made with primarily Corvina grapes offer up the heady aromas of rose, cherry liqueur and cinnamon and they also consistently get the highest ratings.
+Historically, Rondinella and Molinara were dominant in the region.
+However, they tend to produce lower quality grapes due to their high productivity.
+Thus, the wines made with primarily Corvina grapes offer up the heady aromas of rose, cherry liqueur, and cinnamon.
+They also consistently get the highest ratings.